SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 Let's take a moment to consider the equation at hand and explore various representations that can be derived from it.

-You may find the price equation familiar in terms of gross returns and excess return.
+You may find the price equation more familiar in terms of gross returns and excess return.
 We can simply divide both sides by p and transform the payoff into gross return ($$R$$):

 $$
 \begin{aligned}